 We analyze the characteristics of the optimal solutions obtained for the three problem settings.
-In particular, we report in Table 6, for each of the three problem settings considering only the instances solved to optimality, the average number of used vehicles, the average number of performed legs, the average number of legs per vehicle, the average fixed cost, routing cost and waiting cost.
+In particular, we report in Table 6, for each of the three problem settings considering only the instances solved to optimality, the average number #v of used vehicles, the average number #lost of performed legs, the average number #lost of legs per vehicle, the maximum number #Mc/lost of customers per leg, the average fixed cost, routing cost and waiting cost.